tamu-edu/scrollstats/docs/CreateVectorDatasets.md

     they can and should be numbered incrementally from the most ancestral to the most recent.
 - **Ridges (LineString):**
+  - Created manually from interpretation of the DEM
-  - Ridges are manually created for each ridge on the bend.
+  - Ridges are created for each ridge on the bend.
 Ridge polylines can be created before the raster ridge classification process, however it is recommended that the binary ridge area rasters be used to help inform the creation of ridge polylines.
 Ridge polylines should have a `bend_id` column, a `ridge_id` column, and optionally a `packet_id` column if packets are